delftswa/delftswa.github.io/chapter/main.md

 Breaking up complex processes into smaller steps helps to comprehend the functionality and improves evolvability if those steps make good sense.
-For users of the framework, Play's Iteratees library is a very good tool.
+Even for users of the framework, Play's Iteratees library is a very good tool.
+It allows to create pipelines of data, to which adding another stage is trivial.

 _Remember the following?_